ziadoz/awesome-php/README.md

 * [MtHaml](https://github.com/arnaud-lb/MtHaml) - A PHP implementation of the HAML template language.
 * [Mustache](https://github.com/bobthecow/mustache.php) - A PHP implementation of the Mustache template language.
 * [Phly Mustache](https://github.com/phly/phly_mustache) - Another PHP implementation of the Mustache template language.
+* [PHP File Renderer](https://github.com/rotexsoft/file-renderer) - A very light-weight templating package for rendering PHP files that are meant to generate output.
+Easy to use as a view component in an MVC framework.
 * [PHPTAL](http://phptal.org/) - A PHP implementation of the [TAL](https://en.wikipedia.org/wiki/Template_Attribute_Language) templating language.
 * [Plates](http://platesphp.com/) - A native PHP templating library.
 * [Smarty](http://www.smarty.net/) - A template engine to complement PHP.